Custellence | Operations and Security

-- That employees will not, directly or indirectly, make use of information other than in the course of my their duties;
+- That employees will not, directly or indirectly, make use of Custellence data other than in the course of their duties;

 - That employees will keep passwords, PIN codes, etc. entrusted to them, strictly confidential;

-- That employees will log off the computer or activate the screensaver configured with password immediately upon completion of each work session;
+- That employees will log off the computer or activate the screensaver configured with password immediately upon leaving their workstation;

 - That employees understand that his/her rights to use Custellence systems, repositories and information expire upon the termination of their work duty, or at any time upon the request by Custellence.